Rudra1402/Bankify-BankingApp/README.md

 New Features yet to be added:
 1. Request money (✔)
-2. Notifications (adding a contact, transaction, and request)
+2. Notifications (adding a contact, transaction, and request) (✔) (Will convert simple notifications into web-sockets based notifications)

 ### Live [Link](https://bankify-live.netlify.app/)